olaza003/project-RPG/README.md

 ![lsc7](https://github.com/cs100/final-project-olaza003-rdeme005-rmend048/blob/master/images/Project%20Screenshots/Screen%20Shot%202021-03-09%20at%202.46.21%20PM.png)

  ## Installation/Usage
-* Step 1: Download all files from executable folder
+* Step 1: Download "DungeonCrawler.zip" and unzip the file
+* Step 2: Open "DungeonCrawler" directroy in terminal using cd \<path>/DungeonCrawler
+    * example command if you download folder to desktop:
+        * $ cd Desktop/DungeonCrawler
-* Step 2: Compile all cpp files and run them in a main executable:
+* Step 3: Compile all cpp files and run them in an executable inside of the "DungeonCrawler" directory:
-    * Install cmake in machine and run the following commands in your terminal inside of the executable directory:
+    * Install cmake in machine and run the following commands in your terminal:
         * $ cmake .
         * $ make
         * $ ./exe